14 must-see pieces of art on campus

 Hidden among the undergrowth outside the Old Bar, is the last remaining head.
 Originally there were three, but sadly only one remains in situ today.
 It’s missed by many who walk past every day, so if you’ve not seen it yet then go and have a look!

 This incredible tree carving behind the union was created by local artist Shane Green.
-It was based on a design by competition winner Joely Holder, a maths student here at Leeds, and there’s so much to see, including the recycling symbol, books, flowers, an owl, and the Parkinson building!
-It’s carved out of an ash tree which was dying, and instead of felling it, the trunk was retained to create a unique and compelling sculpture.
+There’s so much to see, including the recycling symbol, books, flowers, an owl, and the Parkinson building!
+The University ran a competition and the artist took inspiration from numerous local children, staff and students, as well as ‘best design’ winner Joely Holder, a maths student here at Leeds.
+It’s carved out of an ash tree which was dying, and instead of felling it, the trunk was retained to create a unique and compelling sculpture reflecting the global approach to sustainability at Leeds.

 Dual Form — Barbara Hepworth, 1965